icgi/Reliable-and-Efficient-Tissue-Segmentation-in-Whole-Slide-Images/README.md

 # This is the code repo for our paper "Reliable and Efficient Tissue Segmentation in Whole-Slide Images"

 This repo is a fork of the official nnU-Net with an additional inference file (predict_tissue.py) created for simple, straightforward inference without prior knowledge of how the pipeline works.
+We have included minor modifications to the pipeline to simplify the inference run.
+This includes:
+- Removing the need to add a modality ID at the end of input scans (some_scan_0000.png, some_scan_0001.png, etc.)
+- Outputting masks in a more user-friendly way ([0,255] instead of [0,1])
+- Removing the need to specify a model path, as this is done automatically.

 ## Getting started
 Firstly, download the models folder from this link: https://drive.google.com/file/d/1WL_eB88yu6gr89AMdF4ktmaXpCCHknxS/view?usp=sharing